 It’s a shame that things didn’t work out for Smith in that hand, as it may have ended up being an exciting poker underdog story.

 Ultimately, whether suited or offsuit, it’s still one of the strongest starting hands in Texas Hold’em.
-But players shouldn’t overplay it.
+But players who know how to play ace-king know better than to overplay it.
 Push early to get the most out of this hand, but consider folding if things don’t get better after the flop.

 2. Ace and Any Other Weak Card

-Players are often tempted to play the A-X (also known as rag aces.)
-However, players need to properly assess the strength of the second card, which they sometimes fail to do because they’re so excited to have one of the most valuable cards in their cash game or tournament hand.
-Once they have a good idea of the actual value of their second card, they can decide how to proceed.
+Players are often tempted to play the A-X (also known as rag aces).
+However, caution is advised because these hands can be both best and worst starting hands in Texas Hold’em, depending on the situation.
+Above all, players need to properly assess the strength of the second card.
+Those who don’t know how to play weak ace hands often fail to do so because they’re so excited to have one of the most valuable cards in their cash game or tournament hand.
+Once they have a good idea of the actual value of their second card, they can evaluate whether they’re holding one of the best or worst poker hands to play and decide how to proceed.

-The video also highlights a number of other reasons why players often overvalue and overplay this particular hand.
+The video also highlights a number of other reasons why players make the common poker mistake of overplaying this particular hand.
 Firstly, many players think that they have a good chance of hitting something big on the flop.
-However, by scrutinizing the stats using the analysis tool Flopzilla, it’s revealed that the odds of this actually happening are less than +2,757.
-More realistically, the odds that you might hit a top pair are +513, but that’s still far from being a reliable play.
+However, it’s important to note that the odds of this actually happening are very low.
 Things do get better when the A-X is suited, as it opens the opportunity for flush draws.

 Ultimately, when playing a weak A-X hand, it’s important to remember that it’s risky since the chance of you losing naturally increases the longer the game goes on.
 You could face off against combinations like A-K, A-Q, A-J, or even weaker pairs that will beat your weak A-X hand.
 This is especially true when your A-X hand is offsuit, as this lowers the chance of you forming a flush with your starting hand.